Branch Librarian: Sally-Adrina Taylor

 In January of 1991 Mrs. Marsha Thrower of Beecher schools located a new building, and the library is still located there today.
 A grant for $52,000 was used to purchase the building and the Beecher Library opened in 1994.
 Due to a Beecher Community Schools financial crisis, the Beecher Library closed in December 2003.

-The library reopened in March 2007 and was named the renamed the Beecher-Vera B. Rison library, after Vera B. Rison who was a member of the Michigan House of Representatives for the 48th District from 1997 – 2002.
+The library reopened in March 2007 and was renamed the Beecher-Vera B. Rison Library, after Vera B. Rison who was a member of the Michigan House of Representatives for the 48th District from 1997 – 2002.
 Vera B. Rison was known for her commitment to the Beecher and Flint communities and passed away August 31, 2015.
 The Beecher-Vera B. Rison Library is still owned by Beecher Community Schools.